chenxiaolong/BCR/README.md

   * If allowed, the name as shown in the call log can be added to the output filename.
   * This is also required to show the correct phone number when using call redirection apps.
 * `READ_CONTACTS` (**optional**)
   * If allowed, the contact name can be added to the output filename.
-It also allows auto-record rules to be set per contact.
+It also allows auto-record rules to match contacts and contact groups.
 * `RECEIVE_BOOT_COMPLETED`, `FOREGROUND_SERVICE_SPECIAL_USE` (**automatically granted at install time**)
   * Needed to automatically move recordings made before the initial device unlock to the output directory.
 * `READ_PHONE_STATE` (**optional**)